sukkuzzz/DALL-E-SeeIt/README.md

 https://dall-e-seeit-frontend.onrender.com

-A MERN stack application that integrates OpenAI's image generation API to create and share AI-generated images based on user prompts.
+A $${\color{red}MERN}$$ stack application that integrates OpenAI's image generation API to create and share AI-generated images based on user prompts.
 The project combines a sleek user interface with robust backend features, enabling seamless collaboration and efficient post management.

 ## Features